Instruction & Curriculum

 Voluntary Pre-K

-CMCSS began accepting applications for the 2023-2024 school year on April 4, 2023.
+CMCSS will begin accepting applications for the 2024-2025 school year on April 4, 2024.

 The Clarksville-Montgomery County School System offers Voluntary Pre-Kindergarten classes on an application basis as established by the Tennessee Department of Education.